Welcome to Cambridgeshire’s Local Heritage Lists Portal!

 Here you will find lots of information about the Local Heritage Lists for Cambridgeshire, including guidance on how you can get involved in the project and nominate candidate buildings and archaeological sites.

 Cambridgeshire has many locally important heritage assets, which are valued by local people and contribute positively to the county’s character and identity.
-These heritage assets, which may be buildings, archaeological remains, parks, gardens or public works of art, sometimes have little or no protection, and over time these special places can be lost.
+These heritage assets, which may be buildings, structures, archaeological sites, parks, gardens or public works of art, sometimes have little or no protection, and over time these special places can be lost.
 By adding these heritage assets to a Local Heritage List we can ensure their local importance is recognised and taken into account in the planning process.
 Once on the list, these assets become known as Non-Designated Heritage Assets (NDHAs).
 They differ from those sites that have statutory protection through national designation, such as Listed Buildings and Scheduled Monuments.

 What are the Local Lists for Cambridgeshire